Additional ArticlesLive Vibe Technology™

 The more affordable versions of brass cones contain a much higher content of lead versus copper.
 You can usually note this visually by their color content.
 Less expensive brass will have a very deep or murky tone leaning towards the darker color spectrum.
 Some sellers elect to paint the brass black in avoiding exposure to critics and that layer of additional material renders the brass totally ineffective for the purpose of the design.

 Brass can also be manufacturer to appear as a fine piece of jewelry.
 This process is called electroplating where the core material of brass never comes in contact with the equipment degrading the entire process for using brass as the primary material for the design.

 So the trick now becomes how to preserve the higher grades of brass and keep it free from oxidation?

-The details of the finishing process employed by Star Sound are regarded as a trade secret.
-Over the past seventeen years of manufacturing Audio Points, the finish continues to retain their silky natural appeal of high grade brass.
+The details of the finishing process employed by Star Sound are regarded as a 'trade secret'.
+Over the past thirty years of manufacturing Audio Points, the finish continues to retain their silky natural appeal of high grade brass.
 If not, call us and for a minimal charge will refinish the Audio Points as new.

-DO NOT USE BRASSO® or any other BRASS CLEANER ON AUDIO POINTS.
-It will ruin the finish and expose the brass to oxidation thus ruining the product.
+DO NOT USE BRASSO® or any other BRASS CLEANERS on Audio Points.
+Brass cleaners are abrasives and will ruin the finish exposing the raw brass to oxidation thus ruining the chemistry and product function.

-In 2013, the twenty-four year old Audio Points surpassed 380,000 units sold in the High-End Audio Industry.
+In 2018, the thirty year old Audio Points are rapidly approaching a half-million units sold in the High-End Audio Industry.
 You rarely find any available in the pre-owned marketplace.
-Audio Points have earned the respect of many listeners and reviewers alike and remain one of the most effective and affordable up-grades to date.
+Audio Points have earned the respect of many listeners and reviewers alike and remain one of the most effective and affordable up-grades to this day.

-Of this fact we remain confident that you too will agree.
+We remain extremley confident that you will agree.